-9.2 If national legislation requires a higher level of protection for personal data than such policies/guidelines, such stricter requirements are to be complied with.
+10.2 If national legislation requires a higher level of protection for personal data than the GDPR, such stricter requirements are to be complied with.
 If Saxo Bank’s policies/guidelines are stricter than the local legislation, our policies/guidelines must be complied with.

-10.1 If you have any questions regarding the content of this policy, please contact Saxo Bank’s Data Protection officer at firstname.lastname@example.org.
+11.1 If you have any questions regarding the content of this policy, please contact Saxo Bank at email@example.com.

 11.2 If you would like to file a complaint about Saxo Bank’s processing of personal data, please contact the Danish Data Protection Agency.